Chapter 1 What is Corpus Linguistics?

 • Intertwined with many linguistic fields

-• Stylometry, computational linguistics, NLP, digital humanities, text mining, sentiment analysis
+• Stylometry, computational linguistics, NLP, digital humanities, text mining, sentiment analysis.

-• Corpus-based vs. Corpus-driven (cf. Tognini-Bonelli, 2001)
+• Corpus-based versus corpus-driven (cf. Tognini-Bonelli, 2001)

-• Corpus-based studies:
+• Corpus-based studies

-• Take corpus linguistics as a method
+• This approach treats corpus linguistics as a methodological toolkit.

-• Corpus-driven studies:
+• Corpus-driven studies

-• It is thus claimed that the corpus itself embodies a theory of language (Tognini-Bonelli, 2001, pp. 84–85)
+• This position claims that the corpus itself embodies a theory of language (Tognini-Bonelli, 2001, pp. 84–85).

-Corpus linguistics is the investigation of linguistic research questions that have been framed in terms of the conditional distribution of linguistic phenomena in a linguistic corpus
+Corpus linguistics is the investigation of linguistic research questions that have been framed in terms of the conditional distribution of linguistic phenomena in a linguistic corpus.

-• More on Conditional Distribution
+• More on conditional distribution

 • An exhaustive investigation

-• Text-processing technology
+• Text-processing technology supports large-scale analysis.

 • Common methods